OpsCoretango/Military_ad.-ed._CBN/README.md

 # Military_ad.-ed._CBN
 Author's additions and modifications from a militarist's perspective.
+Beware,some files can be broken by me.